Colds and the flu

 - Do not smoke and avoid secondhand smoke.

 A saline solution can be purchased in a spray bottle at a drug store or made at home.
-(Mix 1 teaspoon of table, Kosher, or sea salt with 2 cups of warm water.
+(Mix 1 teaspoon or 5 mL of table, Kosher, or sea salt with 2 cups or 480 mL of warm water.
 Some people add a pinch of baking soda.)
-If you prepare your own saline solution, use bottled or boiled water, not plain tap water.
-Perform the nasal wash several times a day.
+If you prepare your own saline solution, use bottled or boiled water, not plain tap water, to avoid potential infections with a dangerous type of water-dwelling parasite called Naegleria fowleri.
+Perform the nasal wash 1 to 2 times a day.
 It can help moisten nasal passages and remove mucus.

 A simple method for administering a homemade nasal wash is: